It’s June in the Teaching Garden

 ‘Winter burn’ is a type of damage to evergreen foliage that occurs over winter or in early spring.
 Symptoms include browning and dying from foliage tips, extending inward.
 Several factors cause winter burn, including winter ‘thaws’ where the temperatures rise above freezing for a long period of time such that the plants come out of […]

-Protecting Trees and Shrubs from Critter Damage in Winter
+Protecting Trees and Shrubs From Critter Damage in Winter

 Before the ground freezes too far down, it is a good time to put protective fencing around trees and shrubs that may experience damage from deer, rabbit, vole, or mouse feeding over winter.
 Fruit trees, crabapples, burning bush, shrub hibiscus, Fothergilla, young witch hazel, low-growing junipers and arborvitae are among the plants most commonly damaged, […]